Tweet, tweet. This is the noise the Cubo Ai Plus baby monitor makes, via an alert on my phone, when my daughter Ruby is crying.

 In this review, we cover (click a link to jump ahead)

-but first, a video review of Cubo Ai:
+but first, a video review of Cubo Ai Plus:

-The Cubo is a video baby monitor that uses wifi to connect the parent unit (your phone) with the child unit (a bird-shaped camera, microphone, and temperature/humidity sensor).
+The Cubo Ai Plus is the upgraded version of the Cubo Ai, which is a baby monitor that uses wifi to connect the parent unit (your phone) with the child unit (a bird-shaped camera, microphone, and temperature/humidity sensor).
+Cubo discontinued their old model, so we’re here to catch you up on what they’ve added.

 (If you’re curious about wifi monitors and how they differ from traditional monitors, we have more on that here)